 Thermal Stability of Fuels:

 Dr. Widegren also does research on the thermal stability of fuels.
 For example, kerosene-based rocket propellants serve the dual roles of fuel and coolant in modern rocket engines.
 Prior to combustion, the rocket propellant circulates through channels in the wall of the thrust chamber.
 Thus, the fuel carries heat away from the wall and maintains a safe wall temperature.
 This process, commonly referred to as regenerative cooling, exposes the fuel to high temperatures.
 For this reason, the thermal stability of the fuel is a key design parameter for specifying its performance.
-Dr. Widegren has measured the thermal stability of the kerosene-base rocket propellants RP-1 and RP-2, and has studied the effects of stabilizing additives on RP-2.
+Dr. Widegren has measured the thermal stability of the kerosene-based rocket propellants RP-1 and RP-2, and has studied the effects of stabilizing additives on RP-2.

 Other areas of current work include the measurement of enthalpies of adsorption for energetic compounds on construction materials (like concrete), and the permeation of energetic compounds through polymer barriers (like soda bottles).
-Dr. Widegren is also involved in the operation of the NMR facility in Building 2.